StrataEdition/Memory-Recoil-EPK/index.md

 <br>

 ## ■ Artist Bio
-Partial Defrag: *"In the empty space of a semi-compressed hard drive"*.
+*"In the empty space of a semi-compressed hard drive"*.

 <br>